lyndon025/playtested/src/content/article/legacy/2023-09-08-attempts-to-bridge-the-gap-between-nostalgia-and-mobile-gaming--impressions---ffvii-ever-.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-09-08-attempts-to-bridge-the-gap-between-nostalgia-and-mobile-gaming-impressions-ffvii-ever
+title: 'Attempts to bridge the gap between nostalgia and mobile gaming | Impressions - FFVII: Ever Crisis'
+game: 'FFVII: Ever Crisis'
 description: 'Final Fantasy VII: Ever Crisis is a part-compilation, part remaster gacha game that beautifully blends elements from the original 1997 release and the more recent FF7 spin-offs and remakes.'
 featured: false
 pubDate: 2023-09-08
 tags:
   - action
   - adventure
   - dreamcast
   - ffvii-ever-crisis
   - mobile
   - pc
   - playstation
   - taptap
 thumb: ''
-title: 'Attempts to bridge the gap between nostalgia and mobile gaming | Impressions
-  - FFVII: Ever Crisis'
-game: 'FFVII: Ever Crisis'
 ---

 Final Fantasy VII: Ever Crisis is a part-compilation, part remaster gacha game that beautifully blends elements from the original 1997 release and the more recent FF7 spin-offs and remakes.

 The game features both charming Chibi-style character designs for the story segments while incorporating the modern ultra-detailed graphics of the recent games during combat sequences.
 So far it achieves a nice balance of the two styles,